davestewart/davestewart-content/content/archive/projects/tools/pocket-god-tools/index.md

 ---
+date: 2012-07-09
 description: Level editing toolkit for iOS game Pocket God, created with xJSFL
-date: 2012-07-09
+summary: |
+  A level editing toolkit for the iOS game Pocket God, built with xJSFL to streamline the production pipeline for Bolt Creative — automating level creation and asset management within the Flash authoring environment.
+tech: Flash, ActionScript 3, JSFL
 tags:
   - frontend
   - javascript